DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/admin.rst

 |Contacts-wpadmin|

+**Description**
  These are the backend records of the contacts that can be found in the `Contact List Page <https://disciple-tools.readthedocs.io/en/latest/Disciple_Tools_Theme/getting_started/contacts.html#contacts-list-page>`_.
 Every Disciple.Tools user will also have a Contact Record made for them.
 We recommend you edit every `Contact Record <https://disciple-tools.readthedocs.io/en/latest/Disciple_Tools_Theme/getting_started/contacts.html#contacts-record-page>`_ on the front end.

+**How to access:**
+ 1. Access the admin backend by clicking on the |gear| on the top right and then click ``Admin``.
+ 2. In the left hand column, select ``Contacts``

-You can delete a contact record by hovering over their name and clicking ``Trash``.
+Note: You can delete a contact record by hovering over their name and clicking ``Trash``.

 Groups
 ======

 |Groups-wpadmin|

+**Description**
  These are the backend records of the groups that can be found in the `Groups List Page <https://disciple-tools.readthedocs.io/en/latest/Disciple_Tools_Theme/getting_started/groups.html#groups-list-page>`_.
 We recommend you edit every `Group Record <https://disciple-tools.readthedocs.io/en/latest/Disciple_Tools_Theme/getting_started/groups.html#group-record-page>`_ on the front end.

+**How to access:**
+ 1. Access the admin backend by clicking on the |gear| on the top right and then click ``Admin``.
+ 2. In the left hand column, select ``Groups``.

-You can delete a group record by hovering over their name and clicking ``Trash``.
+Note: You can delete a group record by hovering over their name and clicking ``Trash``.

 Locations
 ========